 This project builds and expands on previous work undertaken over 2021/22 under the Agroecology: Facilitating Mindset Change project.
 Through this, 28 participants hosted on farm/croft events with over 300 attendees sharing their knowledge, learning and hopes for the future.
 You can read the final report and recommendations on how to embed agroecology in Scotland here

-Pioneering Agroecology – Examples from Scotland
+Pioneering Agroecology in Scotland